keeble/rmcprofile-scarf/README.md

     cd ~/example_root
     create_duplicates.sh [-h] [-n number] [-d destination] initial
     ```
     where n is an optional number of duplicates to make (default 10), and d is an optional destination to place the duplicates (default is the current directory).
 Initial is the only required argument, and it's the path to your inital directory you just made.
-This can be a relative or abolsute path.
+This can be a relative or absolute path.

 6. Submit your duplicates.
 The tool `submit_duplicates.sh` will do this for you.
 It's call looks like this:
     ```